skylarsavar/sql_queries/README.md

 # sql_queries
-This resository is a collection of queries I have performed during my time completing the Google Data Analytics Professional Certification.
+This repository is a collection of queries I have performed during my time completing the Google Data Analytics Professional Certification.